Ottoman coffeehouse

 The Ottoman coffeehouse (قهوهخانه), or Ottoman café, was a distinctive part of the culture of the Ottoman Empire.
 These coffeehouses, started in the mid-sixteenth century, brought together citizens across society for educational, social, and political activity as well as general information exchange.
 The popularity of these coffeehouses attracted government interest and were attended by government spies to gather public opinion.
 Ottoman coffeehouses also had religious and musical ties.
 Europeans adopted coffeehouses and other Ottoman leisure customs during the early modern period.

-The activity of coffee-drinking and coffeehouses originated in Arabia, and it moved to Egypt then to Persia then to the Ottoman Empire during the sixteenth century.
+The activity of coffee-drinking and coffeehouses originated in Arabia, and it moved to Egypt then to Iran then to the Ottoman Empire during the sixteenth century.
 In the Ottoman Empire, the first coffeehouse was opened in Istanbul in 1555 during the reign of Suleiman the Magnificent.
 It was founded by two merchants from Damascus and established in Tahtakale, Istanbul.
 Eventually, coffeehouses offered more than coffee; they began vending sweet beverages and candies.
 Coffeehouses also became more numerous and functioned as community hubs.
 Before their introduction, the home, the mosque, and the shop were the primary sites of interpersonal interaction.
 Eventually, though, there existed one coffeehouse for every six or seven commercial shops.
 By the end of the nineteenth century, there were nearly 2,500 coffeehouses in Istanbul alone.